 2. Add 3 tbsp. of olive oil to a large cast iron pot or Dutch oven and heat over medium- high to high heat.
 Brown the beef (including the bone-in short ribs if using) in batches, 3-5 minutes per side, until well browned.
 Do not overcrowd the pan or the beef will steam instead of browning.
 Remove the beef as they brown to a platter.

 3. In the same pan, add 1 tbsp. of olive oil to the remaining drippings and reduce the heat to medium.
-Sauté the diced celery, 4 diced carrots, 10 garlic cloves, and 2 quartered onions, stirring frequently, for several minutes until lightly browned.
+Sauté the diced celery, 4 diced carrots, smashed garlic cloves, and 2 quartered onions, stirring frequently, for several minutes until lightly browned.
+Sprinkle 1/2 cup of flour over the veggie mixture and stir to combine.
 Stir in the reserved beef.
-Sprinkle 1/2 cup of flour over the veggie-beef mixture and stir to combine.
 Add the red wine, beef stock (if using unsalted, add 1 tsp. kosher salt or to taste), 2 cups of water, tomato paste and the herbs (if using fresh, you can tie the thyme and parsley together up in a bundle with kitchen twine to make a bouquet garni, and add that to the pot).
 Turn the heat up to high and bring the mixture up to a boil; reduce heat to a simmer and cook 3-4 hours, covered, until the meat is very tender.

 4. At this point, I like to let the stew sit overnight so that it develops even better flavor, reheat the next day, then remove the meat and strain out the solids by pouring the sauce through a sieve.
 Remove the meat from the bones of the bone-in short ribs and discard the bones.
 BUT, if you can't wait that long, it's perfectly ok to do this step straight away.

 6. In the meantime, add I tbsp. of olive oil to the same Dutch oven that had been cooking the stew earlier, heat over medium heat, and sauté the sliced bacon until the fat starts to render.

 9. Great served as-is or with mashed potatoes.
-The Chinese in me thinks this with be awesome with rice - heh, heh!
+The Chinese in me thinks this will be awesome with rice - heh, heh!